Welcome to Solomon!

 2. Schedule a quick meeting on their turf.

-• Ask for a 15 minute meeting.
+• Ask for a 15-minute meeting.
 But block out an hour in your schedule.
-This meeting will run long if the donor is interested.
+This meeting will run longer if the donor is interested.

 • Don’t plan to go through a slide deck.
 You can bring your Reliant brochure or an ask letter instead.
 This will also be your leaving piece.